S4ndman82/F16DCS/README.md

 A howto-module for DCS: World about high fidelity flight dynamics and advanced systems modeling.
 Originally created by CptSmiley.
 3D work done by SkateZilla.
+EFM development continued by kazereal.
+Names are usernames at: https://forums.eagle.ru

 Flight model source code:
 Use Only for Non-Commercial Purposes